ayrt-n/odin_members_only/README.md

 Through this project we were tasked with building a "clubhouse" web app, where members are able to write anonymous posts.
 Inside of the "clubhouse", members are able to see who the author of the post is but outside, they can only see the posts and not the authors.

+The best way to view the project is live at https://fierce-wave-36224.herokuapp.com/

 The project helped to cement a number of lessons and readings on authentication within rails and gain a healthy amount of experience using the Devise ruby gem to quickly and securely integrate user authentication into the web app.